NordicSemiconductor/pc-nrfconnect-launcher/README.md

-# nRF Connect Core
+# nRF Connect
 [![License](https://img.shields.io/badge/license-Modified%20BSD%20License-blue.svg)](LICENSE)

 **Note: This repository contains a new version (v2) of nRF Connect that is currently in development.
-This new version will support adding new functionality by creating apps.**

-nRF Connect is a cross-platform tool that enables testing and development with development kits from Nordic Semiconductor.
-The application is designed to be used together with the nRF52 DK, nRF51 DK, or the nRF51 Dongle, running a specific connectivity application.
+While v1 was a pure BLE tool, v2 will be a framework for creating and loading desktop apps.**

+nRF Connect is a cross-platform framework for creating desktop apps for use with development kits from Nordic Semiconductor.
+It provides a common foundation for creating apps that communicate with the development kits over serial port.
+The framework comes with a skeleton that has standard UI components for listing serial ports, navigation menus, logging, etc. Apps can decorate the standard components, create new components, and use built-in libraries in order to create end-user tools.

+nRF Connect is designed to be used with:

+* nRF52 DK
+* nRF51 DK
+* nRF51 Dongle

 # Installation

-To install the application you can download binaries from the [nRF Connect product page](http://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF-Connect-for-desktop) on Nordic Semiconductor web pages.
+To install nRF Connect you can download binaries from the [nRF Connect product page](http://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF-Connect-for-desktop) on Nordic Semiconductor web pages.

 nRF Connect currently supports the following operating systems: